Zhuanxu: Reign

 Zhuanxu is held by many sources to be one of the Five Emperors.

 Some sources say that at age twenty, he became their sovereign, going on to rule for seventy-eight years until his death.

 According to Sima Qian's Records of the Grand Historian (Shiji), upon the death of the Yellow Emperor, Zhuanxu's uncle Shaohao never reigned as king, as he was purported to do in other documents.
 Rather, Gaoyang was chosen as the tribe's new leader, with the regnal name Zhuanxu, in preference to his father and all his uncles.
 Zhuanxu defeated Gonggong, a descendant of the Emperor Yan.

 However, the account in the Bamboo Annals states that Zhuanxu became an assistant to his uncle, Emperor Shaohao, at the age of ten, and became king in his own right at the age of 20.

 Zhuanxu was credited with introducing the practice of sacrifice to soil and grain, which was essential to Chinese government until the fall of the Qing.
 He made contributions to a unified calendar, astrology, religion reforms to oppose shamanism, upheld the patriarchal (as opposed to the previous matriarchal) system, and forbade marriages between close kin.
 The Bamboo Annals also credit him with composing one of the earliest pieces of music, known as "The Answer to the Clouds (承雲)".

 Zhuanxu was succeeded by his cousin, Shaohao's grandson, Ku.
 According to Shiji, Zhuanxu or Zhuanxu's lineage, had an incompetent son (不才子) derided as Taowu (梼杌; literally: "block-stump; blockhead").
 Two other descendants of Zhuanxu were also named: one is Zhuanxu's son Qiongchan (窮蟬), from whom descended Emperor Shun; the other is Gun, father of Yu the Great.
 Emperor Yao had also criticised Gun for being incompetent and ruinous.
 Qiongchan was a commoner, though there is no account of his fall from grace.
 Eight of Zhuanxu's other descendants, unnamed yet of good repute, later worked for Shun.

 Calendar

 The Bamboo Annals record that in the thirteenth year of his reign, Zhuanxu "invented calendric calculations and delineations of the heavenly bodies (歷象)".

 Since Zhuanxu was claimed as a founder of the Qin dynasty, the new calendar system "zhuanxuli" (顓頊曆) was named after Zhuanxu by Shi Huangdi.

 Mythology

-Zhuanxu is also mentioned as a god of the Pole Star along with god Taiyi (太一, 'Supreme First' or 'Unity').
-The Three Sovereigns and Five Emperors were said to have been sent by Taiyi from the east to the land of the humans and thus considered to return to their original roles as gods of the Pole Star when their role in the land of the humans was done.
+Zhuanxu is also mentioned along with god Taiyi (太一, 'Supreme First' or 'Unity'), the god of the Pole Star.
+The Three Sovereigns and Five Emperors were said to have been sent by Taiyi from the east to the land of the humans and thus considered to return to their original roles as gods of the seasons when their role in the land of the humans was done.In the lushi chunchu and book of rites he is depicted as managing the season of winter.The xuan ming is designated as the attending spirit and kidneys were considered the foremost sacrifice for the rites.